 “Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.”

 While reading the above information for another matter, I couldn’t help but to think of how Jehovah’s Witnesses fit these descriptions to a tee.
 I won’t rehash too much of the same information that I’ve covered repeatedly on this site, but note a few tidbits:

-Jehovah’s Witnesses don’t outright threaten their neighbors but they do have a consistent “threat” of a fiery death at Armageddon which they believe awaits anyone who is not one of Jehovah’s Witnesses.
+Jehovah’s Witnesses don’t outright threaten their neighbors or congregants, but they do have a consistent “threat” of a fiery death at Armageddon which they believe awaits anyone who is not one of Jehovah’s Witnesses.
 This threat is consistently repeated in their literature, through words and illustrations.
 This includes literature that is used with children, who grow up with this constant threat of death looming over their heads.